When analysing data in an Excel Pivot Table, it is often useful to group the Pivot Table data into categories.

 This will group the figures by month, as shown in the pivot table below.

-Imagine you have created the pivot table on the leftshown above, which groups 150 children according to age.
-The ages range from 5 to 16 years.
+Imagine you have created the pivot table on the leftshown above, which provides a count of the number of children of each age from 5 to 16 years.

 If you want to group the ages into the age ranges 5-8 years, 9-12 years and 13-16 years, you can this as follows: